material-components/material-components-ios/contributing/checklist.md

 ### NSCoding Support

 Conforming to NSCoding is necessary for Interface Builder support in views and could be used to serialize non-view classes.
+Tip: write a unit test for this.

 1. Implement `initWithCoder:`.
 1. Implement `encodeWithCoder:`.